How Your Office Can Go (Almost) Completely Paperless

 A common workflow issue is figuring out where work documents should be kept.
 In the 21st century, many businesses are reducing the use of physical paperwork in favor of digital document storage.
-In today’s blog post, we’ll take a look at three ways that you can transform your business into a nearly paperless environment.
+While many companies have gone digital, often their “digital filing cabinets” are a mess!
+Businesses often use several different digital drives and they spend more time typing and scanning in information than they should.
+Also, sometimes digital document storage isn’t as secure and safe as it could be.
+Here are some ways that you can transform your business into a nearly-paperless environment through the use of a digital document storage platform.

 One of the first things to consider when moving to a paperless office is using a cloud-based solution for internal documents.
-While it might sound expensive or time consuming, anyone with access to a Google account can create, edit, and share documents through Google Drive or Google Docs.
+While it might sound expensive or time-consuming, anyone with access to a Google account can create, edit, and share documents through Google Drive or Google Docs.
 One benefit of using these applications is that your team can work together from anywhere they choose to operate.
 A second benefit of using these applications is that document storage happens primarily on the cloud.
 This reduces the risk of data loss or unauthorized access.
+Recently, many employees have made the switch from working in the office to working at home.
+Having a cloud-based internal document server is key to teleworking successfully.
+With ease of access, your employees can view and edit important documents from the comfort of their own home.
+Sharing documents with coworkers is easy on a cloud-based system.
+It’s much easier than emailing with a ton of attachments or printing copies and dropping them off at different desks!
+Cloud-based internal document storage also increases security.
+The documents are safely encrypted inside the system, and permissions can be assigned to ensure that only those who are supposed to be accessing the documents can see them.

 One last thing to consider about going paperless at the office involves how meetings take place.
 Stop wasting paper by printing agendas, slide decks, and other handouts.
-Instead of printing all that paper, consider using a file sharing system like Dropbox and TeamViewer.
+Instead of printing all that paper, consider using a file-sharing system like Dropbox or TeamViewer.
 Dropbox is a versatile tool for storing documents and giving others access in an instant.
 TeamViewer is another flexible tool that allows your team to hold meetings from a variety of locations without wasting additional resources.
+As mentioned above, many employees are now working from home, meaning a lot of meetings are occurring over platforms like Zoom and Microsoft Teams as opposed to in-person.
+Sharing meeting slides and documents digitally allows meeting attendees to still participate even if they aren’t in the office.

 Now that you’ve seen some of the ways that you can make the transition to a nearly paperless office, it’s time to make the shift.
-As you’ve seen, the benefits of going paperless will help improve how your company does business–but it can be hard to take the leap on your own.
+The first step is identifying areas within your business that could go digital.
+The benefits of going paperless will help improve how your company does business–but it can be hard to take the leap on your own.
 Find a team of experts that can support your team as you move into a paperless world.
-When you’re ready to learn more about document storage, contact MaxxVault to get started!
+When you’re ready to learn more about document storage, contact Vasion to get started!